 Some of the most frightening things to parents of adolescents is probably to feel totally powerless.
 Moreover parents feel unequipped when faced with an adolescent child who is abusing a substance.
 The same applies when an adolescent threatens to commit suicide or whose behaviour is suddenly out of control without any obvious reason.

-Schedule an appointment for online psychological counselling for you and/or your partner to:
+Schedule an appointment for psychological counselling (online only until 1 October 2021) for you and/or your partner to:

 - help you navigate the ordinary challenges of adulthood, or

 - to help you create a hopeful future by exploring what you would like to experience instead of the feelings of depression, grief, anger, anxiety and stress or burnout and substance abuse.

 - to provide you with trauma counselling after a traumatic incident.

 Contact me for crisis / trauma intervention (online only until 1 October 2021) to regain control when you feel powerless.
 Especially when you are faced with behaviour by your adolescent child that may be frightening or dangerous.